 The integrated drug discovery and structure-based drug design (SBDD) platform at SARomics Biostructures offers fragment screening and hit identification services using our proprietary weak-affinity chromatography (WAC™) screening technology.
 In addition, in collaboration with our in-house partner Red Glead Discovery, we provide full-range discovery services including hit expansion and hit-to-lead optimization, medicinal chemistry, computational chemistry and in silicon drug design, X-ray crystallography and protein NMR, biophysical validation, biochemical and cell-based screening, in vitro ADME etc.

-For the description of the full range of applications of the method see below.
-For details of the technology you may also see WAC™ basics.
+For a description of the full range of applications of the method, see below.
+For details of the technology you can also consult WAC™ basics.

 WAC™ Key Advantages

 Proprietary fragment library